Updated as of January 2020.

 For patients living in rural North Carolina, quality health care can be hard to find.
 Over 1.9 million people, 19 percent of the state’s population, live in primary-care shortage areas.

-Unlike other states, North Carolina doesn’t have a doctor shortage.
-The supply of physicians in the state is increasing, relative to population growth.
-Rather, the issue at hand is physician maldistribution.
-Only 5 percent of family doctors who graduated from residency programs between 2008 and 2011 are practicing in rural areas.
+Unlike other states, North Carolina does not have a physician shortage.
+The supply of doctors in the state is increasing, relative to population growth.
+Instead, it has a physician distribution problem.
+Only 3 percent of family doctors who graduated from North Carolina residency programs between 2008 and 2011 are practicing in rural areas.

-As lawmakers consider ways to bring greater access to primary care across the state, it would be wise for them to pass legislation that allows nurse practitioners (NPs) to treat patients to the full extent of their clinical training and without physician oversight.
+As lawmakers consider ways to increase access to primary care across the state, it would be wise for them to pass legislation that allows nurse practitioners (NPs) to treat patients to the full extent of their clinical training and without physician oversight.
 NPs are advanced-practice nurses who have graduate-level clinical knowledge and training to provide patient care directly.
 They assess patients’ medical history, diagnose ailments, order lab work, and prescribe medications.